 The Clerk of Court's mission is to serve the citizen, the bench and the bar, and to exceed their very high expectations of Virginia's largest Circuit Court, by keeping public records well-preserved and readily available.
-Fairfax citizens highly-informed, expect а knowledgeable, customer-oriented The Clerk's Office builds a staff. culture of excellence through two major budgetary areas: 1) Technology and 2) Talent.
+Fairfax citizens expect a highly-informed, knowledgeable, customer-oriented staff.
+The Clerk's Office builds a culture of excellence through two major budgetary areas: 1) Technology and 2) Talent.

-By maintaining 24-hour customer access to land and business records through the Court Public Access Network
+By maintaining 24-hour customer access to land and business records through the Court Public Access Network Circuit Court and Records supports the following County Vision Elements: